dlworldpeace/MinimaxPlayer.AI/featuresDocumentation.md

 - river_values
 - river_suits
 - total\_pot\_as\_bb
-	- **TODO: modify to remove main pot and small pot differentiation**
 - own\_stack\_size
 	- _NOTE THAT the player's stack size is always in relation to the big blind amount_
 - other\_players\_stack\_sizes